xarray-contrib/flox/docs/source/implementation.md

 ### Summary

-We can generalize this idea for more complicated problems (inspired by [this dask PR](https://github.com/dask/dask/pull/9302)).
-We first apply the groupby-reduction blockwise, then split and reindex blocks to create a new array with which we complete the reduction using `map-reduce`.
+We can generalize this idea for more complicated problems (inspired by the ``split_out``kwarg in `dask.dataframe.groupby`) We first apply the groupby-reduction blockwise, then split and reindex blocks to create a new array with which we complete the reduction using `map-reduce`.
 Because the split or shuffle step occurs after the blockwise reduction, we *sometimes* communicate a significantly smaller amount of data than if we split or shuffled the input array.

 ```{image} /../diagrams/new-cohorts-annotated.svg
 :alt: cohorts-strategy-schematic
 :width: 100%
 ```

-*Tradeoffs*
+### Tradeoffs
 1. Group labels must be known at graph construction time, so this only works for numpy arrays.
 1. This does require more tasks and a more complicated graph, but the communication overhead can be significantly lower.
 1. The detection of "cohorts" is currrently slow but could be improved.
-1. The extra effort of detecting cohorts and mutiple copying of intermediate blocks seems to be only worth the effort if the chunk sizes are small relative to the approximate period of group labels, or small relative to the size of spatially localized groups.
+1. The extra effort of detecting cohorts and mutiple copying of intermediate blocks may be worthwhile only if the chunk sizes are small relative to the approximate period of group labels, or small relative to the size of spatially localized groups.

 ### Example : sensitivity to chunking